Advertising Campaigns: 7 Great FIFA World Cup Ads

 Writing in Marketing Week, Pantelis Kotopoulos, Head of Inbound marketing at Kindred Group/Unibet discussed why they chose this unique path.
 “We knew rivals would spend big on television with offers and promotions to reach the male young adult market – but we opted for a smarter, more effective way to forge a deeper connection with fans”.
 The end result was a series of content across social channels that scientifically explored game changing factors.

 The effect was that they were able to cut through the noise surrounding Euro 2016 and capture attention.
 Driving revenue across seven global markets with their mix of inbound strategies and dynamic display advertising.
-It’s a strategy they will be returning to in 2018.
+It’s a strategy they will be returning to in their 2018 advertising campaigns.

 4. Beats ‘The game before the game’ – 2014 World Cup